Skip to main content

 “Mark and David are two different people.
 BaseLayer merged them.”

-Using the remember tool directly
+Using record_memory directly

 “Remember that Sarah Chen’s current employer is Stripe, as of January 2026.”